Latest News and Events

 Carowinds media pass policy allows journalists to become familiar with the park’s many story opportunities while enjoying a day with family or friends.

 This courtesy is for the media contact personally; tickets may not be set up under a family member's name or picked up by anyone other than the media contact.
 Working media on assignment are provided complimentary admission and will be accompanied by a representative from the Public Relations Department to assist with information gathering.
+Requests must be made 7-10 days in advance.
 Please review guidelines before requesting passes.

 Review Media Pass Guidelines